Elaserph/Pinger/README.md

 ![img.png](docs/executableJar.png) <br>

-Which can be executed using:
+which can be executed using:

 ```bash
 java -jar Pinger-1.0-SNAPSHOT.jar config.properties
 ```
-Note: Please provide full path to `config.properties` file as parameter in the above command, sample run snapshot:
+Note: Please use correct jar version and provide full path to `config.properties` file as parameter in the above command, sample run snapshot:

 ![img.png](docs/CmdRunPingApp.png)